 - Non-registered personal investment accounts

 A quick look at this section clearly indicates that TD Direct Investing is the winner here.
 The traditional bank-based brokerage platform offers you far more variety in terms of the account type you can open.

 Wealthsimple Trade keeps matters much simpler by offering you the three most popular types of accounts used by traders today: the TFSA, RRSP, and cash account.

 Limited options make things similar for many investors, but it can be a problem if you want to open a specific type of account that the platform doesn’t offer.

-One of the most crucial things that you should consider when picking a trading platform to work with is the safety and security features it offers.
+One of the most crucial things you should consider when picking a trading platform to work with is its safety and security features.
 You will likely find yourself entrusting the platform you are using with a substantial amount, and you need to ensure that your funds are secure.

 Fortunately, Wealthsimple Trade and TD Direct Investing offer top-notch security.
 The two brokerage platforms are regulated by the Investment Industry Regulatory Organization of Canada (IIROC), the Canadian regulatory organization that oversees all investment dealers and trading activity in Canada.

-TD Direct and Wealthsimple Trade are also insured by the Canadian Investor Protection Fund (CIPF) that insures the amount in your account held by the firms for up to $1 million.
+TD Direct and Wealthsimple Trade are also insured by the Canadian Investor Protection Fund (CIPF) which insures the amount in your account held by the firms for up to $1 million.

 Both trading platforms use high-level encryption and bank-standard security to protect our data.
 Wealthsimple Trade’s accounts are held in a trust at a Canada Deposit Insurance Corporation (CIDC) member institution to ensure safe storage for your funds held by the firm.